ArtifexSoftware/MuPDF.NET/docs/classes/Document.rst

     :arg OCLayerConfig on: a sequence of OCG :data:`xref` numbers which should be set to ON when this layer gets activated.
 All OCGs not listed here will be set to OFF.

+  .. method:: Write()

+    Writes the document to a bytes array.

+    :rtype: byte[]

   .. method:: SwitchLayer(int config, int asDefault: 0)

     Switch to a document view as defined by the optional layer's configuration number.
 This is temporary, except if established as default.